Skip to main content

 Q4.
 Are the historical credit score files aligned between the GSEs?

-The GSEs’ historical credit score files are aligned, but the attribute names or descriptions may differ slightly.
+The GSEs’ historical credit score files for FICO Score 10T and VantageScore 4.0 are aligned, but the attribute names or descriptions may differ slightly.
 Please refer to the GSEs’ respective resources (glossary and file layouts) for details.

-Q5: Why are there loans in the MBS loan-level disclosure dataset that are not included in the VantageScore 4.0 historical scores for MBS Disclosures file?
+Q5.
+Why are there loans in the MBS loan-level disclosure dataset that are not included in the historical scores for MBS Disclosures file?

-The VantageScore 4.0 historical scores for the MBS Disclosures Dataset only encompass loans acquired by the GSEs from approximately April 2013 through March 2023, which is a subset of acquired loans in our MBS disclosures.
-Additional exclusions from the VantageScore 4.0 historical scores for MBS disclosures include loans in collapsed or dissolved MBS, and Reperforming or Modified MBS.
+The historical credit scores for the MBS Disclosures Dataset only encompass loans acquired by the GSEs from approximately April 2013 through September 2025, which is a subset of acquired loans in our MBS disclosures.
+Additional exclusions from the historical credit scores for MBS disclosures include loans in collapsed or dissolved MBS, and Reperforming or Modified MBS.

-Q6: Do the VantageScore 4.0 historical scores reflect the same time period as the Classic FICO scores representing the time of origination that is provided in the MBS, Credit Risk Transfer (CRT), and Historical Loan Performance disclosure datasets?
+Q6.
+Do the historical credit scores reflect the same time period as the Classic FICO scores representing the time of origination that is provided in the MBS, Credit Risk Transfer (CRT), and Historical Loan Performance disclosure datasets?

-The historical files include loans acquired by the GSEs from approximately April 2013 to March 2023 (i.e., applications/originations from approximately January 2013 to December 2022), estimating the timing when the lender likely accessed the Classic FICO scores for origination.
-However, the credit scores contained in the historical credit score files are based on archive credit data that was generated at a specific time in the month the archive was created.
+The historical files include loans acquired by the GSEs from approximately April 2013 to September 2025 (i.e., applications/originations from approximately January 2013 to June 2025), estimating the timing when the lender likely accessed the Classic FICO scores for origination.
+However, the credit scores contained in the historical credit score files are based on archived credit data that was generated at a specific time in the month the archive was created.
 This may be a different time than the date for which the credit report used at origination was actually generated for the loans.
-This difference in timing may lead to differences in credit scores between the archive credit data and the origination credit data.
+This difference in timing may lead to differences in credit scores between the archived credit data and the origination credit data.

-For Fannie Mae, the MBS loan-level disclosures can be found in Pooltalk under the Resources > Data Collection section, which is free to access, though registration is required.
+The MBS loan-level disclosures can be found in PoolTalk under the Resources > Data Collection section, which is free to access, though registration is required.

-Fannie Mae published a Classic FICO historical file based on the current methodology for all active and inactive loans that are included in the VantageScore 4.0 historical file for MBS.
+A Classic FICO historical file is available based on the current methodology for all active and inactive loans that are included in the historical file for MBS.
 This file can be found in the Miscellaneous folder in the data collection location on PoolTalk.
-The file format for the Classic FICO historical file can be found in the Pooltalk Learning Center.
+The file format for the Classic FICO historical file can be found in the PoolTalk Learning Center.

 With the introduction of the new credit scores, Fannie Mae intends to disclose the loan representative credit score at origination for the CRT and Historical Loan Performance datasets to maintain consistency between our publicly provided datasets.